shailen/shailen.github.com/source/_posts/2012-11-17-using-boolean-expressions-for-assignment-in-dart.markdown

     Unhandled exception:
     type 'int' is not a subtype of type 'bool' of 'boolean expression'.

 No good.
 Dart wants booleans around the `||`.
-Something like this works fine, but it isn't the sort of thing we are looking for:
+This works fine, but it isn't what we are looking for:
     int x = 10;
     bool y = x % 3 == 1 || x % 5 == 2;
     // y is true